-Investment in Limited Liability Company - The Organization is one of two equal members in Home Together, LLC, a non-profit organization formed in 2010, to purchase and share the building used for operations (see Note 13).
+Investment in Limited Liability Company - The Organization is one of two equal members in Home Together, LLC, a non-profit organization formed in 2010, to purchase and share the building used for operations (see Note 14).
 Due to the Organization's lack of a controlling interest in the subsidiary, its investment is accounted for under the equity method and consolidated financial statements are not presented.
-The investment account is increased for cash contributions made to the LLC and for the Organization's proportionate share of the LLC's other increase in net assets and decreased for the cash distributions received from the LLC and the Organization's proportionate share of the LLC's other decreases in net assets.
+The investment account is increased for cash contributions made to the LLC and for the Organization's proportionate share of the LLC's other increase in net assets and decreased for the cash distributions received from the LLC and the Organization's proportionate share of the LLC's other increases.
+The Organization recognized a negative investment in Home Together, LLC on its statement of financial position of \$7,072 at June 30, 2019 (positive investment of \$2,291 at June 30, 2018).

-Support and Revenue - The Organization reports gifts of cash and other assets as restricted support, if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statement of activities as net assets released from restrictions.
-If a restriction is fulfilled in the same time period in which the contribution is received, the Organization reports the support as unrestricted.
+Support and Revenue - The Organization reports gifts of cash and other assets as with donor restrictions, if they are received with donor stipulations that limit the use of the donated assets.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
+If a restriction is fulfilled in the same time period in which the contribution is received, the Organization reports the support as without donor restrictions.

-The Organization reports gifts of land, buildings, and equipment as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
-Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support.
-Absent explicit donor stipulations regarding how long those long-lived assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
+The Organization reports gifts of land, buildings, and equipment as without donor restrictions unless explicit donor stipulations specify how the donated assets must be used.
+Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as with donor restrictions.
+Absent explicit donor stipulations regarding how long those longlived assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.